icza/huffman/README.md

 The `Writer` computes and sends the Huffman code of the data, the `Reader` receives the Huffman code and "reconstructs" the original data based on that.

+The implementation uses a _sliding window_ which is used to manage the symbol table.
+The sliding window is optional, that is, if no window is used, the symbol table is calculated based on all previous / encountered symbols.